Maximum likelihood estimation for spinal-structured trees: Introduction

-The present paper is dedicated to the development of an estimation method for the unknown parameters $\mu$ and $f$, as well as the unknown type of the nodes, from the observation of one spinal-structured tree until generation $h$.
-In particular $\widehat{\mu}_h$ and $\widehat{f}_h$ denote the estimates of $\mu$ and $f$, while $\widehat{\mathcal{S}}_h$ denotes the estimate of the spine of the tree, i.e., the set of special nodes.
-Even in such a structured instance of MGW, we show that the estimation of the parameters is far from being easy.
-We state in Theorem~\ref{thm:mainThm} that, if the distribution of surviving normal nodes is not too close to the special birth distribution $\nu$ compared to the exponential growth-rate of the tree, then $\widehat{\mu}_h$ and $\widehat{f}_h$ almost surely converge towards $\mu$ and $f$.
+Even in such a structured instance of MGW, the convergence of these estimates is far from easy to be established.
+We state in Theorem~\ref{thm:mainThm} that, if the distribution of surviving normal nodes is not too close to the special birth distribution $\nu$ compared to the exponential growth-rate of the tree, then $\widehat{\mu}^\star_h$ and $\widehat{f}_h$ almost surely converge towards $\mu$ and $f$.
 In addition, the recovered part of the spine is almost surely of order $h$ when $h$ goes to infinity.
 We insist on the fact that these two results are true whatever the growth-regime of the tree (subcritical $m(\mu)<1$, critical $m(\mu)=1$, or supercritical $m(\mu)>1$).
-Nevertheless, the reason behind these convergence results is not the same in the subcritical regime (where almost all the spine can be recovered in an algorithmic fashion) and in the critical and supercritical regimes (where the number of spine candidates explode).
-The theoretical convergence properties related to the asymptotics of the estimators $\widehat{\mu}_h$, $\widehat{f}_h$, and $\widehat{\mathcal{S}}_h$ are shown under the following main conditions, that are essential to the proofs of convergence: \begin{itemize} \item The maximum number of children in the tree is $N\geq1$, i.e., $\mu\in\measure$ where $\measure$ denotes the set of probability distributions on $\{0,\dots,N\}$.
-By construction \eqref{eq:biased:distrib}, $\nu$ also belongs to $\measure$. \item $f(0)=0$ so that $\nu(0)=0$, i.e., the tree admits an infinite spine of special nodes. \end{itemize} For the sake of readability and conciseness of the proofs, we also assume: \begin{itemize} \item The support of $\mu$ is $\{0,\dots,N\}$. \item $f(k)>0$ for any $k>0$, which implies that the support of $\nu$ is $\{1,\dots,N\}$. \end{itemize}
+Nevertheless, the reason behind these convergence results is not the same in the subcritical regime (where almost all the spine can be recovered in an algorithmic fashion) and in the critical and supercritical regimes (where the number of spine candidates explodes).
+The theoretical convergence properties related to the asymptotics of the estimators $\widehat{\mu}^\star_h$, $\widehat{f}_h$, and $\widehat{\mathcal{S}}_h$ are shown under the following main conditions, that are essential to the proofs of convergence: \begin{itemize} \item The maximum number of children in the tree is $N\geq1$, i.e. $\mu\in\measure$ where $\measure$ denotes the set of probability distributions on $\{0,\dots,N\}$.
+By construction \eqref{eq:biased:distrib}, $\nu$ also belongs to $\measure$. \item $f(0)=0$ so that $\nu(0)=0$, i.e. the tree admits an infinite spine of special nodes. \end{itemize} For the sake of readability and conciseness of the proofs, we also assume: \begin{itemize} \item The support of $\mu$ is $\{0,\dots,N\}$. \item $f(k)>0$ for any $k>0$, which implies that the support of $\nu$ is $\{1,\dots,N\}$. \end{itemize}